LaunchCodeEducation/lchs/src/chapters/terminal/exercises.rst

    yourself a message!)
 #.
 Make a copy of ``my_first_file.txt`` onto the Desktop with
    ``cp my_first_file.txt ../my_first_copy.txt``.

+   .. admonition:: Tip

+      Notice the different file name in the command!
+This keeps us from making two files that have the same name.

 #.
 Move up to your Desktop directory with ``cd ..``.
 #.
 Use ``ls`` to verify that ``my_first_copy.txt`` appears on your Desktop.
    (*Bonus*: Open it up.
 Is it the same as your first file?)